dpa-newslab/livebridge/docs/source/control.rst

 Control bridges
 ===============

-The bridges will be specified by extra control data, which can be stored in an extra .yaml control file \
+The bridges will be specified by extra control-data, which can be stored in an extra .yaml control file \
 or as JSON in a database table.

 Control data in .yaml file